MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    ![autorest output path](../media/o16n/data-scientist-python-client-library.png)

+<a name="python-auth"></a>

+### Part 1.
+Add authentication and header logic to your script
+Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).

+To simplify this process, bearer access tokens are issued so that users need not provide their credentials for every since call.
+This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, R Server's APIs.
+After a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful for the intended parties.
+[Learn more about managing these tokens.](security-access-tokens.md)

+Before you interact with the core APIs, first authenticate, get the bearer access token using [the authentication method](security-authentication.md) configured by your administrator, and then include it in each header for each subsequent request:

-1. Import the library to make it accessible in the Python code editor of your choice such as Jupyter, Visual Studio, VS Code, or iPython for example.
+1. Get started by importing the client library to make it accessible your preferred Python code editor, such as Jupyter, Visual Studio, VS Code, or iPython.

    Specify the parent directory of the client library.
 In our example, the Autorest generated client library is under `C:\Users\rserver-user\Documents\Python\deployrclient`: